-Stuck with a shady garden space?
-Opting for vegetables that grow in the shade will increase your garden success.
-Plant these partial shade vegetables that will survive – and thrive! – in low light situations.
-You CAN grow a productive food crop in a shade garden.
+Choose vegetables that grow in shade to increase your shade garden success.
+These partial shade vegetables will grow in low light situations.